mstksg/inCode/copy/entries/machines-3.md

 A fair bit of warning --- if the last post is not fresh in your mind, or you still have some holes, I recommend going back and reading through them again.
-This one is going to hit hard and fast :)  Also, it's admittedly kind of long for a single post, but I didn't want to break things up into two really short parts. :)
+This one is going to hit hard and fast :)  (Also, it's admittedly kind of long for a single post, but I didn't want to break things up into two really short parts.)

 As always, feel free to leave a comment if you have any questions, drop by freenode's *#haskell*, or find me on [twitter][] :)